-EMT 105 3 C/67.5 CH Medical First Responder F, Sp, Sm
+EMT 105 3 C/67.5 CH Medical First Responder

 This course is an overview of emergency medical services, including Basic Life Support (BLS), patient assessment, triage, patient handling and management, bleeding and shock control, management of fractures, childbirth and other medical emergencies.
 This is a State of Michigan approved course.
 If all comprehensive written and practical examinations are passed successfully the students are eligible to apply for licensure exams.
-This program is recommended for police officers, security officers, corrections officer, health professionals, fire fighters, or anyone who may have a duty to act during emergency situations.